Trees and children – A symbiotic relationship

 Are you worried you have a dangerous tree?
 This article written by our experienced team can help you to understand the potential problems and issues.
 If in doubt – always call us, never wait. https://www.proclimb.co.nz/is-my-tree-dangerous/

-At Pro Climb, we offer regular tree inspection programs for owners of day care centres or anyone with trees that could be a threat to the public.
+At Pro Climb, we offer regular tree services for ECE owners or day care centres or anyone with trees that could be a threat to the public.

 We can map your tree stock, assess their condition, and advise you on future management.
 This could include remedial pruning works, removal, or suggestions for replanting.